 High Intensity Interval Training (HIIT)

 With a curved treadmill you have the ability to adjust your pace to mimic road or running track intervals.
-Since a curved treadmill has no speed limit, it is great choice for elite level athletes where the pace required is faster than the top-speed of any commercial motorised treadmill.
+Since they have no speed limit, it is great choice for elite level athletes where the pace required is faster than the top-speed of any commercial motorised treadmill.

 A curved treadmill is the perfect solution for group training because it is easy to jump on and off and the speed of the running deck slows down immediately when the user stops running.
 This allows for fast and seamless changes to take place as users move from one exercise to another.

 With any new type of fitness equipment entering the market place there can be a lot of scepticism surrounding the marketing claims.
 However, it is clear to see that the curved treadmill offers many advantages to the end user and gym owners when compared to a traditional motorised treadmill.
 The curved treadmill is very versatile, offers many legitimate training uses and is environmentally friendly due to being self-propelled.